kristopolous/2019-november-novel/Outline.rst

 Part 1.
-The anatomy of future
+The Anatomy of a Future

   1. What is technology?